 A legal separation (judicial separation) does not end a marriage but relieves a couple of the obligation to cohabit.
 It follows a similar process to divorce and many couples chose to do this informally without going to the trouble of recording their separation with the court and paying court and legal fees.

-To be legally separated you must submit a separation petition at court – the same form as a divorce petition and pay a court fee of £365.
+To be legally separated, you must submit a separation petition at court – the same form as a Divorce Application (previously called the divorce petition) and pay a court fee of £365.

 The only difference is that you’re unable to submit your petition online, as with the divorce process via the government portal.
 If you wish to divorce after you have separated you will have to submit a divorce petition (the same document again) and pay an additional court fee of £593.
-Read our guide on how to keep the cost of divorce down, if you would like more information on the cost of divorce.
+If you would like more information on the cost of divorce, read our guide on how to keep the cost of divorce down.

 There are, however, some special reasons that may influence why you wish to legally separate:

-- Your religious beliefs do not agree with divorce
+• Your religious beliefs do not align with divorce

 Below are some common questions to help you decide whether a legal separation is the right option for you.